 Forbes magazine names UniFirst to its list of “200 Best Small Companies in America.”
 Steady growth continues, acquiring businesses throughout the U.S. and Canada.
 UniFirst opens a new garment Manufacturing Plant in Cave City, AR.

-As an extension of the “Customers for Life” program, the first Aldo Croatti Award is given to the Route Sales Representative who retains the highest amount of customers for the entire fiscal year… UniFirst's highest honor.
+As an extension of the “customers for Life” program, the first Aldo Croatti Award is given to the route service representative who retains the highest amount of customers for the entire fiscal year… UniFirst's highest honor.

 The U.S. government awards UniFirst a $30 million, 10-year contract to provide and decontaminate industrial uniforms worn by nuclear workers at the Hanford Site toxic dump station in Richland, WA.

 UniFirst enters the European market establishing Euro Nuclear Services (ENS) in the Netherlands.
 Aldo Croatti receives “New England Entrepreneur of the Year Award” from a coalition of Inc. magazine, Merrill Lynch, Ernst and Young, and NASDAQ.
 UniFirst acquires additional businesses in California, Oklahoma, and Oregon; it opens a new garment Manufacturing Plant in Wilburton, OK to complement the Cave City, AR operations.

 Garment rental accounts for approximately 67% of total revenues.
 Nuclear garment services accounts for 8% of revenues.
 Of its 6,600 employees, 850 are route service people.
 UniFirst is able to achieve revenues that increase an average of 13% yearly.